bagisto/bagisto-docs/src/docs/package-development/repositories.md

 }
 ```

-::: details Understanding the Repository Structure
+::: info Understanding the Repository Structure
 **Key Components:**

 - **Namespace**: Follows PSR-4 autoloading standards
 - **Base Class**: Extends `Webkul\Core\Eloquent\Repository` which provides all repository methods
 - **Model Contract**: References the model contract (not the model directly) for better flexibility
-- **Return Type**: The `model()` method must return the FQCN of your model contract
+- **Return Type**: The `model()` method must return the full class path of your model contract
 :::

 ## Available Repository Methods